HBX 901a Review

 Drivetrain.
 All gears in this car are metal and as is typical of HBX are well made and smooth.
 The metal 12t M0.6 pinion drives a metal spur onto a central one piece propshaft.
 This provides power to the front and rear metal diffs by metal crown gear.
 As we've come to expect, there are ball bearings everywhere here.
 Power is then provided to driveshafts using some rather chunky diff drive cups.
 There are regular dog bones in the rear and CVDs in the front, Wheels are held on by proper 4mm stubs front and rear with 12mm hexes.
 All in all this is an excellent drive train I would go so far as to say is over-engineered.
 I would not expect to see any trouble from this system at all.
 Final drive ratio is 12.5:1 which is rather short but appropriate given how large the wheels are.

 Servo and steering.
 The HBX 901a uses a regular 3 wire 17g sized servo.
-It's not particularly fast as you'll see in the video below but the good news is that if this bothers you, it is easy and cheap to replace with something faster; for examples the $10-$15 Surpass 17g metal gear servo is a direct drop in replacement.
+It's not particularly fast as you'll see in the video below but the good news is that if this bothers you, it is easy and cheap to replace with something faster; for example the $10-$15 Surpass 17g metal gear servo should a direct drop in replacement (UPDATE: not a direct fit, more work to be done to confirm).
 The Servo horn doubles as a servo saver and the rest of mechanism although appearing flimsy is actually pretty accurate and surprisingly robust.
 As is typical with basher RC cars, there is no adjustment here other than steering trim